 By the time Oller has you foot-tapping to the blues-cum-tango of Duke Ellington and Johnny Hodges, when he hits the off button you want to shout, Can we please hear the whole damn thing!
 Of course, that would be rude, and possibly distressing to the 16 students in this second-floor Mugar Memorial Library classroom, all nonnatives honing their English through the universal tongue of this most American of music.

-Most courses don’t contain an exclamation point in their name, but Boston Jazz Now! does, and for good reason.
+Most courses don’t contain an exclamation point in their name, but Boston Jazz Now! earns its punctuation.
 Part of the Arts Now initiative of the College of Arts & Sciences Writing Program, Oller’s class for nonnative English speakers channels his passion into his profession.
 “I love jazz,” he says.
 “I want to share that love with as many people as I can.”
 (He plays clarinet and sax, but only “in the kitchen.”)
 Jazz makes a natural teacher’s aide for his students, the majority of whom are Chinese.

 Students practice their written English in essays analyzing the three jazz concerts they attend during the semester.
 They flex their speaking skills during small-group discussions of their readings (anchored by The History of Jazz) and in full-class discussions; a recent class focuses on a concert they’d attended the previous week by Flavio Lira, who spices traditional mournful Brazilian choro music with jazzy seasoning.
 New Orleans, of course, is jazz central; the “Boston” in Boston Jazz Now! refers to the class’ venue.
 But venue is vital, as the city’s jazz haunts expose students to a diversity of contemporary practitioners, such as Lira.